wintercms/docs/setup-installation.md

 <a name="delete-install-files"></a>
 ### Delete installation files

 If you have used the [Wizard installer](#wizard-installation) you should delete the installation files for security reasons.
-October will never delete files from your system automatically, so you should delete these files and directories manually:
+Winter will never delete files from your system automatically, so you should delete these files and directories manually:

     install_files/      <== Installation directory
     install.php         <== Installation script